JColangel0/JColangel0.github.io/README.md

-# potholeapp
+# Improvement Map
-A simple app for pothole reporting
+A map representing the nodes identified for improvement in Chicago